Education Center - Sources of Nutrients

 The public is also encouraged to report any spills or suspected wastewater incidents to the State Watch Office, to their local DEP emergency response office or local delegated program.

 State Watch Office - 1-800-320-0519

 FLORIDA WATER RESOURCES MONITORING COUNCIL

-The Florida Water Resources Monitoring Council promotes information sharing among stakeholders that participate in monitoring and management of marine and coastal waters, fresh surface waters and groundwater in Florida.
+The Florida Water Resources Monitoring Council (FWRMC) promotes information sharing among stakeholders that participate in monitoring and management of marine and coastal waters, fresh surface waters and groundwater in Florida.